SWMFsoftware/SWMF/README.markdown

 ------------------

-Please note that creating the PDF manuals requires that LaTeX (available through the command line) and ps2pdf be installed on your system.
+Please note that creating the PDF manuals requires that LaTeX (available through the command line) is installed on your system.

 To create the PDF manuals type